turbulenceai/climate-collaboration/index.md

-# The Climate Collaboration
+# The Turbulence Collaboration

-The Climate Collaboration started as an exploratory project between friends turned collaborators.
-The idea was to use state-of-the-art machine learning techniques to problems of interest in climate science.
+The Turbulence Collaboration started as an exploratory project between graduate school friends that turned into a potentially important research project.
+Turbulence is a key driver in climate physics, internal combustion engines, geophysical flows etc.,and getting turbulence right is really key to developing truly predictive modeling frameworks.
+It is for this reason, Dr. Richard Feynman called turbulence as the "most important unsolved problem in classical physics".

+The primary goal behind this collaborative effort is to develop and apply advanced machine learning algorithms to improve our understanding of the physics of turbulence.
+These learned algorithms can be then used to improve existing model fidelity.

-It is a multi-institution effort between academia, national laboratories and the industry.
+This is a multi-institution effort between academia, national laboratories and the industry and some of the problems we are currently looking at include improving popular two-equation turbulence models (under simplified assumptions), geophysical turbulence as well as building a pathway to create better climate sub-models.

 ![Branching](https://guides.github.com/activities/hello-world/branching.png)